Andros, The Bahamas: Pre-Columbian and Spanish eras

-The Lucayans, a subgroup of the Taíno people, were indigenous to The Bahamas at the time of European encounter.
+The Lucayans, a subgroup of the Taíno people, were Indigenous to The Bahamas at the time of European encounter.
 Archeological artefacts and remains have been found in both Morgan's Cave on North Andros, and in the Stargate Blue Hole on South Andros.
 The population of The Bahamas is estimated to have been approximately 40,000 Lucayan-Taínos when the Spanish arrived in the region.

-Spain claimed the Bahamas after Columbus' arrival on the islands — his first landfall in the Western Hemisphere may have been on the Bahamian island of San Salvador.
+Spain claimed the Bahamas after Columbus' arrival on the islands—his first landfall in the Western Hemisphere may have been on the Bahamian island of San Salvador.
 The Italian explorer Amerigo Vespucci, for whom the Americas are named, came on a Spanish charter and spent four months exploring The Bahamas in 1499–1500.
 He mapped a portion of the eastern shore of Andros Island.

-Spanish exploitation of the labor of the natives of nearby Hispaniola rapidly reduced the population of that island, leading the Governor of Hispaniola to complain to the Spanish crown.
-After Columbus's death, Ferdinand II of Aragon ordered in 1509 that Indians be imported from nearby islands to make up the population losses in Hispaniola, and the Spanish began capturing Lucayans in the Bahamas for use as laborers in Hispaniola; within two years the southern Bahamas were largely depopulated.
+Spanish exploitation of the labour of the natives of nearby Hispaniola rapidly reduced the population of that island, leading the Governor of Hispaniola to complain to the Spanish crown.
+After Columbus's death, Ferdinand II of Aragon ordered in 1509 that Indians be imported from nearby islands to make up the population losses in Hispaniola, and the Spanish began capturing Lucayans in the Bahamas for use as chattel labour in Hispaniola; within two years the southern Bahamas were largely depopulated.
 The Spanish may have carried away as many as 40,000 Lucayans by 1513.
 A 1520 expedition by the Spanish discovered only 11 people in The Bahamas; the Lucayans were effectively eradicated from these islands.
 The islands of the Bahamas, including Andros Island, remained uninhabited thereafter for approximately 130 years.

 The Bahamas subsequently passed back and forth between Spanish and British rule for 150 years.
 Britain gained control following the American Revolutionary War by treaty in 1783, when it exchanged East Florida with Spain for The Bahamas.